GuiSquare/slate-api-doc/source/index.html.md

    keep it safe, losing it will incur an identity scrutinization process to get a new one.
    NOTE - PaxFamilia reserves the right to invalidate this Api-key in case of gross missuse or any kind of suspicious activity / server overload
-2) Use the Authentication (/users/login) resource to generate a JWT with email + password + api-key in the body params.
+2) Use the User Session (/users/login) resource to generate a JWT with email + password + api-key in the body params.
 The email and password must be of a company employee account to which the admin_right :api_user has been given, to do so the company admin must edit that employee's account.
 This will return a JWT in the response header and body which is valid for 2hrs.

 * API Key (JsonWebToken)
     - Parameter Name: **Authorization**, in: header.
-2) Use the Authentication (/users/login) resource to generate a JWT with email + password + api-key in the body params.
+2) Use the User Session (/users/login) resource to generate a JWT with email + password + api-key in the body params.
 The email and password must be of a company employee account to which the admin_right :api_user has been given, to do so the company admin must edit that employee's account.
 This will return a JWT in the response header and body which is valid for 2hrs.